Steve Gearin: Career

 Gearin returned to Canterbury in 1985.
-In the 1985 NSWRL season he scored 1 try against the Manly-Warringah Sea Eagles and scored 1 try and booted 3 goals against the Eastern Suburbs Roosters.
-Steve missed out in Canterbury's 7-6 1985 Grand Final win over former club St. George, but he was still in attendance at the Sydney Cricket Ground and was part of the lap of honor with the squad after winning the premiership on Grand Final day.
-At the end of the 1985 season he played 13 games, scoring 7 tries and booting 32 goals for 92 points.
-In 1986 he didn't play any First Grade for the Bulldogs and overall since returning to Belmore, he didn't see eye to eye with first grade coach Warren Ryan as he was a very defensive-minded tactician of a coach and defending was not one of Gearin's strengths.
-His last game for the Bulldogs was at the Sydney Cricket Ground in Reserve Grade in round 8 in their 26-16 win over the South Sydney Rabbitohs.
+In the 1985 NSWRL season he scored one try against the Manly-Warringah Sea Eagles and scored one try and booted three goals against the Eastern Suburbs Roosters.
+Gearin missed out in Canterbury's 7-6 1985 Grand Final win over former club St. George, but he was still in attendance at the Sydney Cricket Ground and was part of the lap of honour with the squad after winning the premiership on Grand Final day.
+At the end of the 1985 season he played 13 games, scoring seven tries and booting 32 goals for 92 points.
+In 1986 he didn't play any First Grade for the Canterbury side and overall since returning to Belmore, he didn't see eye to eye with first grade coach Warren Ryan as he was a very defensive-minded tactician of a coach and defending was not one of Gearin's strengths.
+His last game for Canterbury was at the Sydney Cricket Ground in Reserve Grade in round 8 in their 26–16 win over the South Sydney Rabbitohs.